JaySandhu/neovim-mac/README.md

 # Neovim for macOS

-A fast minimal Neovim GUI for macOS.
+A fast, minimal, Neovim GUI for macOS.

 ## Features
  * Fast Metal based renderer.